About John W. Mannion

 Chairman of Committee on Disabilities

-He has been embedded in his community, volunteering in many areas including coaching soccer, basketball and baseball.
-He and his family enjoy the diverse cultures and historical significance that Central New York offers.
+He has been embedded in his community for decades, volunteering with many organizations while coaching and refereeing soccer, basketball and baseball.
+The Mannion family loves the people and places of Central New York and they enjoy the diverse cultures and historical significance of the region.

 Elected to his first term in 2020, Senator Mannion proudly serves as Chairman of the Senate Committee on Disabilities.
 As Chairman, he has built a strong legislative record advocating for the state’s most vulnerable citizens.
 Senator Mannion has secured the first cost of living increase for DSPs, expanded the preferred source program to boost employment opportunities for individuals with intellectual or developmental disabilities, mandated a report by OPWDD on the agency’s pandemic response, and continues to work towards solutions to address the critical workforce and housing shortages.

 Utilizing his science and education background, Senator Mannion is an advocate for environmental protections.
 He has secured funds to deploy new technology to combat Harmful Algae Blooms and provide long-term protection to the drinking water supply for hundreds of thousands of Central New Yorkers.